danielneil/Smart-Worm-Habitat/README.md

 An infrared camera will takes a happy snap every 30 minutes.

-P.s they always go for the water watermelon .
+P.s. they always go for the watermelon first.

 ## Want to help?